 Bearing Lithium Corp.
 Announces Update From LPI

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- (TSXV: BRZ) Bearing Lithium Corp. (the "Company" or "Bearing") announces that Lithium Power International Ltd. ("LPI") has provided an update in an announcement dated November 4, 2022 regarding the Maricunga Project in response to certain Chilean media reports regarding the exploitation of lithium in the Salar de Maricunga region.
+VANCOUVER, British Columbia, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- BRZ Bearing Lithium Corp. (the "Company" or "Bearing") announces that Lithium Power International Ltd. ("LPI") has provided an update in an announcement dated November 4, 2022 regarding the Maricunga Project in response to certain Chilean media reports regarding the exploitation of lithium in the Salar de Maricunga region.
 In the announcement, LPI confirms its view that the standing of the MsB concessions and permitting according to Chilean law is solid.

 Further details with respect to the LPI announcement can be found on LPI's website at https://lithiumpowerinternational.com.